 How much does SAP to NetSuite migration cost in India?

-Expect Rs 25-80 lakh for a full migration project (including NetSuite implementation, data migration, customisation, and training), depending on company size and complexity.
-This is in addition to NetSuite annual licensing.
-Contact Aaxonix for a detailed assessment.
+Expect Rs 25 to 80 lakh for a full migration project covering NetSuite implementation, data migration, customisation, and training, depending on company size and how many ABAP customisations need rebuilding as SuiteScript.
+This figure is in addition to NetSuite’s annual subscription licensing, which is billed separately by user count and module.
+Contact Aaxonix for a detailed, scoped assessment based on your current SAP environment.

 Bottom line: SAP to NetSuite migration is a significant undertaking but increasingly common for Indian mid-market companies seeking lower TCO and better cloud-native capabilities.
 The key to success is rigorous upfront planning, careful GST data migration, and a parallel run for at least one month before full cutover.